+Classroom-based learning:

-Classroom-based learning: Our staff value the different ways in which children learn and plan lessons to account for these differences, this includes the use of educational visits, activities, and themed curriculum events such as 'Art Week'.
-We encourage teachers to make cross-curricular links where possible within their lessons, so that children can draw upon knowledge from different subjects and understand how each topic plays a part in everyday life.
+Accessing different learning resources and experiences to broaden pupils' knowledge, and making cross-curricular links where possible within lesson plans, so that pupils can draw upon knowledge from different subjects and understand how each topic plays a part in everyday life.
+Classroom teaching also includes one-to-one and small group tuition for pupils who require additional support.